5 Tips On Choosing The Right Chandeliers For Your Home

 1. Know Your Chandelier Size in Proportion to Your Room

-If you install a chandelier that’s too big for the space, it can feel overwhelming.
+If you install a chandelier light that’s too big for the space, it can feel overwhelming.
 Too small and it’s underwhelming.
 It’s one of those design elements in which proportion is key.
 There are some differences in opinion when it comes to chandelier sizes, but most experts tend to agree that there’s a mathematical formula that can help you find your ideally-sized chandelier.

 "There's a no-fail equation for the size to choose.
 Take the width of the room (in feet) + the length of the room (in feet) = diameter/width of chandelier (in inches).
 So, for example, if your room is 14-feet long by 10-feet wide, a 24-inch-diameter chandelier would look proportionate.” says Yanic Simard, principal designer of the Toronto Interior Design Group.